 A little insight into the world of a biracial woman, wife, and mom that was born and raised in the good old Boogie Down Bronx!!!!
-Share in my journey as a special needs mom to an Ausome Autistic Boy and to Sassy Princess with Dyslexia.
-I can't forget about my youngest who is a handful!
+Share in my journey as a special needs mom to two Ausome Autistic Boys and to Sassy Princess with Dyslexia.

 Follow as I build a "Village" where our loved ones can come together and be themselves.
 And where families can allow them to shine without Judgement!